 Gilad Atzmon: pretty much everything.
 It is a country that has managed to sustain its culture, its work ethic, its cuisine, its productivity.
 It is a country that is living in peace with its past and sees a prospect of a future ahead.

-Posted by Gilad Atzmon on March 4, 2017, With 1519 Reads Filed under Middle East, World.
+Posted by Gilad Atzmon on March 4, 2017, With 1526 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.